EmilioLombardi/terraform-beginner-bootcamp-2023/README.md

 ```
 We'll need to generate AWS CLI credentials from IAM User in order to use the AWS CLI.

 Also make sure that Yaml files are correct, as once you stop gitpod, it will not allow you to access.
-YAML validator can confirm if Yaml file is valid
+YAML validator can confirm if Yaml file is valid.